coala/coala/docs/Developers/External_Bears.rst

         $ export PATH=$PATH:$PWD

     The last step is to test if everything is working properly.
-This is the testfile used in this tutorial (
+This is the test file used in this tutorial (
     `testfile <https://raw.githubusercontent.com/Redridge/coalaCheckBear-cpp/master/testfile>`__).

 14. Execute the Bear by running: